Citizens, today I share with you a recipe replete with legend and a known cause of baseless terror amongst many home cooks – the soufflé

 This version of lobster soufflé is by Jeffrey L. Steingarten, who is a leading food writer in the United States.
 He has been the food critic at Vogue magazine since 1989.
 He combined 2 legendary soufflé recipes by Jacques Pepin and Julia Child to make this unmatched version!

 This recipe is near legend amongst home cooks as it is a zero compromise version, befitting Steingarten’s dictatorial reputation (sound familiar? 😉 ).
-It will test your culinary mettle – but you are up to the task, my Citizens! 🙂
+It will test your culinary mettle – but you are up to the task, ! 🙂

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.